cmayen/blog/ubuntu-docker-ollama-rocm-log-analyzer.md

+# Ubuntu, Docker,  and Ollama on AMD to analyze logs.

 Creating a new Ubuntu server, with Docker installed, and an Ollama container using LLM to act as a system reporting tool for raising flags on warnings, errors, and critical issues on the machine.

+---

 My previous daily driver rig wasn't being used anymore and since it had a GPU in it, I decided to experiment.
 Most AI and LLM installations are running on NVIDIA however this machine is running an old AMD graphics card and an AMD CPU, so there are a few differences that need to be taken care of.
 This is an old(ish) machine, built with bargain bin parts in 2019.
 A lot of heavy games while offloading video encoding to CPU and fumbled loops in code that weren't caught right away.
 Along with other things...
 It was a dev box and a game box and a media box all at the same time.
 It should be interesting to see what kind of report we end up with at the end.